 - Document for the Claim

-The insured must submit the following documents:
+The insured must submit the following documents while filing the claim:

 - An original insurance policy or certificate

-- A copy of billing lading
+- A copy of bills of lading

 - Survey report / Missing certificate